Just in: Bandits attack Bethel Baptist School in Kaduna, abduct several students

 The publication stated that the bandits shot sporadically into the air before kidnapping and taking the students to an undisclosed location.

-A resident, who did not want his name mentioned, told the Leadership newspaper that many students were kidnapped by the hoodlums, but could not confirm the exact number of students.
+A resident, who did not want his name told the Leadership newspaper that many students were kidnapped by the hoodlums, but could not confirm the exact number of missing students.

-He stated that two soldiers may have been shot by the gunmen.
+He stated that two soldiers guarding the school may have been shot by the gunmen.

 The source said: